 What is Rub ‘n Buff?

 Rub ‘n Buff is a waxy finish made from imported carnauba waxes, fine metallic powders and pigments.
 I tend to use Grecian Gold and Antique Gold over and over, but it comes in 12 colors total (you can buy a sampler of all the colors from Amazon).
 The smaller single tubes are about $6.00 and you can buy it on Amazon or pick it up from AC Moore or Michael’s.
+It comes in the following colors:

 - Gold Leaf